bendahrooge/relative-time/README.md

     $RelativeTime = new bendahrooge\RelativeTime;

-The Library has 3 public functions avaible for use
+The Library has 3 public functions avaible for use.
 All functions only support Unix time at the moment, if you wanna fix that and make a pull request that's cool.

     $RelativeTime = new bendahrooge\RelativeTime;